Guadalupe Mountains National Park

 How far in advance can I book Guadalupe Mountains National Park?

 Texas state parks open reservations 5 months in advance.
-For popular weekends at Guadalupe Mountains National Park, you'll want to book the moment the window opens — at midnight, exactly 5 months before your arrival date.
+For popular weekends at Guadalupe Mountains National Park, you'll want to book the moment the window opens — at 8 a.m., exactly 5 months before your arrival date.
 Midweek stays are much easier to find.

 How many campsites does Guadalupe Mountains National Park have?

-Guadalupe Mountains National Park has 39 total sites.
-20 Developed (No Hookups) sites in the Pine Springs loop, 9 Developed (No Hookups) sites in the Dog Canyon loop, 10 Backcountry sites in the Various loop.
+Guadalupe Mountains National Park has 46 total sites.
+20 Tent — Pine Springs (hike-in) sites in the loop, 13 RV — Pine Springs sites in the loop, 9 Tent — Dog Canyon sites in the loop, 4 RV — Dog Canyon sites in the loop.

 What's the best campsite at Guadalupe Mountains National Park?

 It depends on what you're looking for.
-For Families: Pine Springs Campground — close to visitor center and main trailheads.
-For Privacy: Dog Canyon Campground — remote, accessed from New Mexico side.
-For RVs: Pine Springs — some RV sites but no hookups, 40-ft max length.
+For Families: Pine Springs Campground — closest to the visitor center and main trailheads; reserve on recreation.gov.
+For Privacy: Dog Canyon Campground — remote and forested at 6,300 ft, accessed from the New Mexico side.
+For RVs: Pine Springs has 13 RV sites and Dog Canyon 4 — paved parking but NO hookups anywhere in the park; bring water and supplies.

 What should I bring to Guadalupe Mountains National Park?